 print("Finished receiving chunks.")

 Voilà!
-You now have a OpenAI compatible endpoint that you can customize to your liking!
+You now have an OpenAI-compatible endpoint that you can customize to your needs!